 Having a sleep routine makes it easier to go to sleep and wake up at the same time every day without much of a struggle.
 This is critical for your body’s clock (circadian rhythm).

-If you go to bed late and wake up late some days such as weekends, it will be hard for your body to adjust.
+If you go to bed late and wake up late on some days, such as weekends, it will be hard for your body to adjust.
 Because your body clock doesn’t know the difference between Sunday and Monday.

 People who get up early get sleepy when their time to go to bed arrives.
 And having a predictable routine will greatly improve the quality of your sleep.

 Did you know about these 6 Scientific Sleep Hacks?

 5. Get Your Essential Quiet Time

 When everyone around you is asleep, it is amazing to find how quiet and peaceful the world is.
 There will be no distractions.
 This will enhance your peace of mind.

 An early rise will help you think and act like a successful person, as it will give you ample time to do both.

 6. Improve Your Concentration

 Early rising improves your concentration because you get to focus on your goals and tasks without interruptions from all.

 Waking up early also means you have enough time to prepare and plan your day before you start work.
 As a result, you’ll be more alert and productive.